The Drill-Down and Fabricate Test (DDFT): A Protocol for Measuring Epistemic Robustness in Language Models: Related Work

-While these methods excel at measuring static factuality, they do not test robustness under cognitive load. \textbf{DDFT's contribution} is complementary: we measure how epistemic reliability degrades when information is progressively removed (compression) and when models face adversarial fabrications.
-A model may score perfectly on TruthfulQA with full context but hallucinate catastrophically when forced to rely on internal knowledge.
-This is precisely the scenario DDFT simulates.
+While these methods excel at measuring static factuality, they do not test robustness under cognitive load.
+DDFT's contribution is complementary: we measure how epistemic reliability degrades when information is progressively removed (compression) and when models face adversarial fabrications.